Can I Get Disability Benefits for Breast Cancer?

 If you were diagnosed with breast cancer and believe that you meet the eligibility criteria discussed above, it is important that you contact an experienced Social Security disability attorney who can review your claim.

-At Phillips Disability, our Social Security Disability lawyers are committed to helping our clients pursue the benefits they need and deserve.
+At Dayes Law Firm PC, our Social Security Disability lawyers are committed to helping our clients pursue the benefits they need and deserve.
 Treating breast cancer can cause a significant monetary strain on any family.
 Disability benefits can often establish a financial lifeline for many patients.

 We can help you appeal a denied claim and guide you through every level of the appeals process.
 We take Social Security Disability cases on a contingency fee basis, which means you only have to pay us if we help recover benefits on your behalf.